rrnyquist/ebenezer/_Scripture/ESV/52_I_Thessalonians.md

 so that he may establish your hearts blameless in holiness before our God and Father, at the coming of our Lord Jesus with all his saints. ^0313

-Finally, then, brothers, we ask and urge you in the Lord Jesus, that as you received from us how you ought to walk and to please God, just as you are doing, that you do so more and more. ^0401
+Finally, then, brothers, we ask and urge you in the Lord Jesus, that as you received from us how you ought to live and to please God, just as you are doing, that you do so more and more. ^0401

 For you know what instructions we gave you through the Lord Jesus. ^0402

-For this is the will of God, your sanctification : that you abstain from sexual immorality; ^0403
+For this is the will of God, your sanctification: that you abstain from sexual immorality; ^0403

 that each one of you know how to control his own body in holiness and honor, ^0404